-There will be four tutorials in Weeks 3, 7, 9 and 12 respectively.
-It is compulsory to attend three out of four of the tutorials and recommended that you attend all four.
+There will be four tutorials in Weeks 3, 6, 9 and 12 respectively.
+Tutorials are non-compulsory but highly recommended.
 Tutorials provide an opportunity to practice applying the law which you will be required to do in both the test and the exam.